svn5969/allinone-valley-client/README.md

 npm install react-router-dom
 and put all the routers in app.js files

-Call API from : https://www.thesportsdb.com/api/v1/json/1/search_all_teams.php?l=English%20Premier%20League  which is found from this site : https://www.thesportsdb.com/api.php
+Call API from : My own created API from mongodb database

  fetch this in Home.js

  The page will reload if you make edits.\
 You will also see any lint errors in the console.

- ### Facility
-  You can explore the teams and know the details by clicking explore button on You can also visits the Teams social links

  ### Responsive
  This site is Responsive